HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/working_with_compose/custom_certificates.md

       certToTrust: "myCertFromFile"
 ```

-This example will add all certificates and keys from the Secrets into the `defaultKeyStore`.
-For a certificate, either `keyAndCert` or `certToTrust` is sufficient.
-The `defaultKeyStore` can then be referenced in the `server.xml` or any overrides and is used as the default by many configuration elements in webEngine that require a keystore.
+This example will add all certificates and keys from the Secrets listed in `customCertificateSecrets` into the `defaultKeyStore`.
+The `defaultKeyStore` can then be referenced in the `server.xml` or an override and is used as the default by many configuration elements in WebEngine that require a keystore.
+As described above, an override file will be automatically generated on startup.

 The `customCertificateSecrets` keys can be anything; they are used to create a folder inside the /mnt/certs directory.